JamieNagy/Real-Estate-Regression/README.md

 ## Results and Performance

-The model's performance is evaluated using various metrics such as **RMSLE**, RMSE, and R² score.
+- **Model Performance**: Evaluated using various metrics such as **RMSLE**, RMSE, and R² score.
 Detailed results, including visualizations and comparisons of different models, are provided in the notebook.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- **Final Accuracy**: The final stacked model achieved an RSMLE of 0.11, and an R² score of 0.932.